AlfiyaSiddique/GitShowCase/README.md

 ## Note

 Please note that GitShowCase focuses on showcasing non-forked repositories to highlight the original projects and contributions of the GitHub user.
-Also the search bar in list repositories section is only for ui purpose and is not functional
+Also the search bar in list repositories section is only for UI purpose and is not functional

 Also note that some repos that does not contain topics and description, it is because these values are empty or null from the api received data.